silphid/silphid.unity/pages/welcome/intro.md

 last_updated:
 tags: []
 summary:
-sidebar: overview
+sidebar: main
-permalink: overview/intro
+folder: welcome
-folder: overview
+permalink: /
 ---

 *Silphid.Unity* is a high quality *.NET* library for the development of modern and fluid *Unity* applications leveraging *Reactive Extensions* (*Rx*) and the *MVVM* pattern, in order to achieve a fully dynamic, data-driven UI, advanced animation sequencing and transitioning, streamlined dependency injection, as well as asynchronous data loading, caching and conversion.